I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 External Settings

-- Ensure graphics drivers are updated
+• Ensure graphics drivers are current

-- Close background applications consuming resources
+• Close background applications consuming resources during sessions

 Mobile-Specific Settings

-Mobile players have additional considerations for optimal performance.
+Mobile players have additional variables to manage:

-- Enable gaming mode if available on your device
+• Enable gaming mode if available on your device

-- Close background apps to free memory
+• Close background apps to free memory before sessions

-- Consider touch response settings
+• Consider touch response settings specific to your device

 Testing Your Settings